• Home

 Onion, Garlic, and Ginger: The aromatic base.
 One medium onion, 3-4 cloves of garlic, and about an inch of fresh ginger.
 These three ingredients create a depth of flavor that can’t be replicated.
 Pre-minced versions are a convenient option.

 Curry Powder (2 tablespoons): The star spice.
 Good curry powder contains turmeric, cumin, coriander, and other warm spices—all balanced and ready to go.
 Adjust the amount based on your heat preference.
 If you don’t have curry powder, a mix of those individual spices works.
+Spinach (2-3 handfuls): Stirred in at the end for color and nutrition.
+It wilts down to almost nothing, so be generous.
+Kale is also a suitable option, or feel free to omit it if it’s unavailable.

 Pantry Staples